jundalisay/spblist/content/en/social/supersociology/principles/part-7/chapter-03.md

 ---
-heading: Chapter 2
+heading: Chapter 3
-title: "The Essence or Dharma of Humanity"
+title: "The Way of Humanity"
 date: 2024-12-10
 image: "/photos/psych/freedom.jpg"
 description: "This book sets the vision for the human species"